- Implementation: Enabling the management of planes

-To use the planes in WEBDEV, the management of planes must be enabled for the requested element:
+To use planes in WEBDEV, the management of planes must be enabled for the desired element:

-- In the "GUI" tab, check "Enable the management of planes".
+- In the "UI" tab, check "Enable management of planes".

 - The planes are available for the element.
 If the display of planes is allowed in the editor, the digit 1 used to identify the first plane appears at the top right of element.

-Note: To manage the display of the plane number in the editor, in the "Display" pane, in the "View (all controls)" group, check "Planes".
+Remark: To display the plane number in the editor, go to the "Display" pane, "Show (all controls)" group and check "Planes".

-When the management of planes is enabled, you have the ability to create the requested controls and to associate them with the different planes.
+When the management of planes is enabled, you can create the desired controls and associate them with the different planes.

 Delayed plane load

-This option is used to optimize the load of data found in the planes.
-Indeed, if the planes contain a lot of data to display, the page load may be quite long.
-You have the ability to optimize by loading the data when the relevant plane is displayed: this is called "delayed loading".
+This option is used to load data from planes faster.
+Indeed, if the planes contain a lot of data to display, the page may take quite long to load.
+You can improve this by loading the data only when the relevant plane is displayed: this is called "delayed loading".

-If the option "Delayed loading of plane content" is checked when enabling planes, two new processes are associated with the element:
+If "Delayed loading of plane content" is checked when planes are enabled, two new events are associated with the element: